misrubc/misrubc.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})
 -->

-<p>MISR @ SAUDER is a research group specialized in applied ML/AI research.
+<p>MISR @ SAUDER is a research group specialized in quantitative research.
 We are interested in economics, managerial, and behavioral research questions.</p>

 <p>Prof. Hasan Cavusoglu and Prof. Gene Moo Lee lead the research group. </p>